mBialczak/simpleARKANOID/README.md

 5.  the class RandNum - a lightweight random number generating class (currently a component of the Ball class, but due to the usage of static functions can be accessed even whithout object instatiation in other places of the code); the class is enclosed into gMath namespace (as for game math).

 6.  the class AudioMixer - which is responsible for providing sound effects support, namely loading and replaying .wav files.
-    Together (defined with same header file and implemented in the other source file) with the AudioMixer class are the following classes:

-    - the MixInitializer class
-    - the MixOpener class.
-      Both are helper classes for the AudioMixer class.
-Their sole purpose is to provide correct initialization, acquiring resources, realeasing resources and closing of SDL Mixer engine in a RAII way.
+    Together (defined with same header file and implemented in the other source file) with the AudioMixer class is the MixOpener helper class for the AudioMixer class.
+It's sole purpose is to provide correct initialization, acquiring resources, realeasing resources and closing of SDL Mixer engine in a RAII way.

 7.  the class Texture - used as an enhanced wrapper for SDL_Texture, image file loading into texture and generating textures from text.
 It is used as a component of StaticObject and Movable object-inheriting classes (Block, SideWall, Ball, Paddle and TextElement).